Dwan72/dotfiles_gurren/README.md

 The Neovim configuration is split into many files and is located in [`config/nvim/`](./config/nvim).

-* [`autoload/`](./config/nvim/autoload): functions that are used in other files and can be autoloaded.
-I still have a few functions here that I haven't converted to Lua.
-* [`ftplugin/`](./config/nvim/ftplugin): configuration for specific file types
 * [`lua/josean/`](./config/nvim/lua/j): Lua files for settings, mappings, and my own modules
 * [`lua/josean/plugins/`](./config/nvim/lua/j/plugins): configuration of plugins